 These harmful aspects of traditional masculinity, otherwise known as ‘toxic masculinity’, seem to impact not just other people but men themselves.
 In an article for ThriveTalk, I identified seven reasons why masculinity is causing a crisis in men’s mental health:

-- Men believe it is strongly important to be stoic and hold back when it comes to express their emotions.
+- Men believe it is extremely important to be stoic and hold back when it comes to expressing their emotions.

 - Compassion isn’t viewed as manly.

 - The only acceptable emotion men feel they can express is anger.

 - Men boost their masculine identity through risky behaviour.

 - Men have an unhealthy attitude towards relationships and women.

 - Men’s self-esteem is tightly wrapped up with certain ideas about success, such as job status and earning power.